jonkchan/SQL-Practice/README.md

 WHERE Country = "Canada" OR City <> "Vancouver";
 ```

-<h3>The IN keyword</h3>
+### The IN keyword

-<p>The IN operator is used to specify a range of conditions, any of which can be matched.
-In takes a comma-delimited list of valid values, all enclosed within parentheses</p>
+The IN operator is used to specify a range of conditions, any of which can be matched.
+In takes a comma-delimited list of valid values, all enclosed within parentheses

-<h4>Example:</h4>
+#### Example:

 ```sql
 SELECT CustomerName